footfish/numan/README.md

         view <phonenumber>
                 Views all details and history for number entries matching a number search.
 Number format is cc-ndc-sn, partial numbers are accepted

-        reserve <phonenumber> <uid> <minutes>
+        reserve <phonenumber> <oid> <minutes>
-                Reserves a number for a user for a number of minutes
+                Reserves a number for an owner for a number of minutes

         portout <phonenumber> <date>
                 Sets a porting out date (dd/mm/yy)

         deallocate <phonenumber>
-                De-allocates a number from a user
+                De-allocates a number from an owner

         list <phonenumber> [domain]
                 Lists number db entries matching a number search.
 Number format is cc-ndc-sn, partial numbers are accepted

-        list_user <uid>
+        list_owner <oid>
-                Lists numbers for a user
+                  Lists numbers attached to owner

         delete <phonenumber>
                 Deletes a number permentantly (history retained)